-If you are given a compliment, never say that “it was no big deal” or that “I was lucky.”
+If you are given a compliment, never say, “it was no big deal” or “I was lucky.”
 The correct response is, “Thank you.”
 Modesty is not considered a positive trait by A types.

-It would be wiser to suggest that the boss/spouse was responsible for the win, and that you were glad to assist.
-Bring a bottle of champagne, a congratulatory balloon, or a card to reinforce the importance of the win.
+It would be wiser to suggest that the boss/spouse was responsible for the win and that you were glad to assist.
+Bring a bottle of champagne, a congratulatory balloon, or a card to reinforce the importance of success.

 2. Praise.
-All personality types appreciate compliments for real accomplishments.
+All personality types appreciate compliments for actual accomplishments.
 But phony compliments do the opposite.

-Praise the spouse, children, and other clan members for real accomplishments.
+Praise the spouse, children, and other clan members for actual accomplishments.
 Cards sent for special occasions (i.e., children’s graduations or anniversaries) are preferred.
-Hand written comments add a personal touch.
+Handwritten comments add a personal touch.

-On the other hand, if asked, honesty is important.
+On the other hand, if asked, honesty is essential.
 Failure to provide criticism when asked or giving watered-down answers may be viewed negatively.

 4. Task Acceptance & Completion.
 Do extra tasks.
-However, make sure the extra task does not appear as if it is going around the boss.
-To avoid being misconstrued, talk to the boss’s assistant or friend about the topic in advance.
+However, make sure the additional task does not appear as if it is going around the boss.
+To avoid being misconstrued, talk to the boss’s assistant or friend about the topic before taking action.

-Accomplish as many tasks as you can before the scheduled or expected time period.
+Accomplish as many tasks as possible before the scheduled or expected period.
 Make sure the boss/spouse/assistant knows your efforts.
-This can be done by hand delivering the project with a comment like, “I hope you don’t mind that I finished 2 days early.”
+This can be done by hand delivering the project with a comment like, “I hope you don’t mind that I finished two days early.”

 5. Workaholic Issue.
-Most are workaholics who appreciate other workaholics.
+Most workaholics appreciate other workaholics.
 Work late in a way that can be observed.
-If the boss leaves at 4:30 pm try to leave later.
-Leave the lights on in your office once in a while, if you leave early.
+If the boss leaves at 4:30 pm, try to go later.
+Leave the lights on in your office occasionally if you leave early.

 6. Get to the Point.
-In meetings with a Type A Personality get to the basic point at the start and then fill in the blanks as needed.
+In meetings with a Type-A Personality, he promptly gets to the primary point and then fills in the blanks as needed.

 7. Gifts.
 Gifts and rewards should relate to wins or accomplishments.
 Touchy-feely gifts should be avoided.
 Poetry, when directed to an important point, can be appreciated.

 8. Avoid Showing Weakness.
-Never state that you are stressed, vulnerable, overworked, or a need to find yourself.
-Medical restrictions should be kept to yourself unless it interferes with assigned tasks.
+Never state that you are stressed, vulnerable, overworked, or need to find yourself.
+Medical restrictions should be kept to yourself unless it interferes with the assigned tasks.

 9. Avoid Being the Bearer of Bad News.
 The Roman emperors executed the bearer of bad news based on the fallacy of “guilt by association.”

-As such, if you did not cause the problem then the news should come from someone else.
-But, this creates the danger that the other person may blame the bad news as being caused by you.
-However, if you have proof that you did not cause the bad news then blaming you will backfire.
+If you did not cause the problem, then the news should come from someone else.
+But this creates the danger that the other person may blame the bad news on you.
+However, if you have proof that you did not cause the bad news, then blaming you will backfire.

 The A Types are accustomed to being in control.
-They enjoy making decisions and lack patience with others.
+They enjoy making decisions and lack patience with others who don’t act.
 Therefore, their greatest weakness is making hasty decisions.

 1. Arrogance.
-The dictionary defines arrogance as an exaggerated sense of one’s own importance.
+The dictionary defines arrogance as an exaggerated sense of one’s importance.
 Arrogance does not necessarily require someone to boast about their self-importance.
-People boasting about how important or how rich they are often indicate the opposite.
+People bragging about how important or rich they are often indicate the opposite.
 Most manipulators boast and exaggerate their accomplishments.
 It is a giant red flag implying caution.

-Arrogance is a natural consequence from winning and is a form of confidence.
+Arrogance is a natural consequence of winning and is a form of confidence.
 However, when confidence results in ignoring or deferring other valid information or opinions, it becomes a detriment.
-This can negatively affect decision making, protection, ambition, control, etc. When this happens the type-A must take corrective actions.
+This can negatively affect decision-making, protection, ambition, control, etc. When this happens, Type-A must take corrective actions.

 2. Entitlement.
 This is the belief that a person has a right to something.
-This could be a result of arrogance, i.e., “I have a right to that because I am always right.”
-It could also be the result of a law, regulation, or historical precedence.
-A strong belief of entitlement can be extremely costly where the detriments exceed the benefits.
-It would be tough for the Type A person to walk away from something that is rightfully owned.
-That task should be delegated to another to perform a cost-benefit analysis.
+This could result from arrogance, i.e., “I have a right to that because I am always right.”
+It could also result from law, regulation, or historical precedence.
+A strong belief in entitlement can be highly costly where the detriments exceed the benefits.
+It would be challenging for the Type A person to walk away from something rightfully owned.
+This is an excellent opportunity to delegate.

 3. Over-Protection.
 This is a serious problem and is an area where advice from another is beneficial.
-If it deals with over-protection of children, it may be necessary to consult with an expert.
-As can be seen in the next section on “Types of Fears,” childhood over-protection is the root cause of many fears and phobias, i.e. abnormal fears.
+If it deals with the over-protection of children, it may be necessary to consult with an expert.
+As seen in the next section on “Types of Fears,” childhood over-protection is the root cause of many fears.
 They should be resolved as soon as possible and not ignored.

 Spotting over-protection takes a little effort, but it is not difficult.
 A few clues include:

-Do you make more than 3 decisions a day for each child?
+- Do you make more than three significant daily decisions for each child?

-Do you shield them from harm from everyday realities, such as filtering more than a couple G-rated television programs?
+- Do you shield them from harm from everyday realities, such as filtering more than a couple of G-rated television programs?

-Do you choose all of your children’s friends, rather than guiding them in choosing their own friends?
+- Do you choose all of your children’s friends rather than guiding them in choosing their friends?

-Do you search their rooms every day rather than talk, ask questions, and listen?
+- Do you search their rooms daily rather than talk, ask questions, and listen?

-Do you not allow your children to fail, such as doing their homework rather than helping them?
+- Do you not allow your children to fail, such as doing their homework rather than helping them?
 Not allowing your child to fail is a significant problem and a mistake.

-Parents must also learn how to let go to allow their children to grow and survive.
-Dr. Benjamin Spock’s early books on baby and child care are trusted methods on raising children.
+Parents must also learn to let go to allow their children to grow and survive.
+Dr. Benjamin Spock’s early books on babies and childcare are trusted methods of raising children.

 4. Abuse of Power and Control.
-Some define abuse as getting another to do something that they did not want to do.
-That definition could literally mean anything.
+Some define abuse as getting another to do something they did not want to do.
+That definition could mean anything.
 The legal definition is the use of power or position of authority by employing a wrongful/illegal act.
-The definition here is an unreasonable use of power or control to achieve a purpose unrelated to the advancement of any positive trait.
+That is too limited.

 Laws control most abuses.
-But, there are voluntary methods as well.
-All organizations, professional and social, have adopted ethics to control abuses and promote fair play.
+All professional and social organizations have adopted ethics to prevent abuses and promote fair play.
 Religious organizations, local ministers, and spiritual advisors often mediate in this area.

-Rather than attending a child’s entire soccer game, negotiate to attend a segment of the game.
-Communicate with the soccer coach so that the workaholic spouse can see their child actually play.
+- Rather than attending a child’s entire soccer game, negotiate to participate in a game segment.
+Please communicate with the soccer coach so the workaholic spouse can see their child play.

-Telephone and video conferencing allows more real-time interactions.
+- Telephone and video conferencing allow more real-time interactions.

-Do the PAC method: Plan an activity, Advise the other of it, and Calendar it in on both personal and business calendars.
+- Do the PAC method: Plan an activity, Advise others of it, and Calendar it on personal and business calendars.

-Learn how to negotiate.
+- Learn how to negotiate.
 The A type respects the art of negotiation.
 They do it daily.
-If you want to go on a cruise, then ask the workaholic spouse to name the five best vacation destinations.
+Ask the workaholic spouse to name the five best vacation destinations if you want to go on a cruise.
 Narrow it down to the one you like, and ask, “What do you like about ….”